ebt-hpc/icpe2017/README.md

 # CCA/EBT Experiments

-This directory contains the raw results of the experiments reported in an ICPE2017 paper: An Empirical Study of Computation-Intensive Loops for Identifying and Classifying Loop Kernels.
+This directory contains the raw results of the experiments reported in an ICPE2017 paper:
+*An Empirical Study of Computation-Intensive Loops for Identifying and Classifying Loop Kernels*.

 We have selected approximately 1000 projects tagged with "language:FORTRAN" hosted on [GitHub](https://github.com).